 The Singapore Straits is one of the busiest shipping routes in the world and collisions occur frequently.
-Collisions can have a detrimental effect on the environment if a cargo or bunkers are spilled into the sea from the vessels involved.
+Collisions can have a detrimental effect on the environment if a cargo or bunkers are spilled into the sea.
 Having the necessary legislation and administrative bodies to deal with any environmental impact is vital.